Coping With Bullying in Schools

 • Avoiding the bully

-Emotion-focused coping centers around finding ways to feel safe and control the emotional outcomes that may be triggered by bullying in school.
+Emotion-focused coping strategies center around finding ways to feel safe and control the emotional outcomes that may be incited by bullying in school.
 Making a dedicated effort to identify and address the feelings that result from being bullied can make it easier to decide how to handle the situation.

-Here are some emotion-focused coping strategies that may help to diffuse the effects of bullying.
+Below are a few emotion-focused coping strategies that may diffuse the effects of bullying:

 • Finding a quiet place to cry